Hawk Link Components & Benefits

 Living on-campus during their first year of the program is a required component of Hawk Link.
 By living on campus, Hawk Link students will be able to participate in the free programs facilitated by the partnership between the Office of Multicultural Affairs and KU Student Housing.
 While most housing options on the KU campus are gendered, KU Student Housing does provide Gender Inclusive Housing.
 GIH at KU is a housing option that allows students to live in a suite, regardless of their sex, gender identity, gender expression or the sex, gender identity, gender expression of their roommates.
 GIH on Daisy Hill is an option for any Hawk Link student who wishes to be housed in a gender inclusive environment.
 Click here for more information about Lewis Hall, home to GIH.

 During their first two semesters, all Hawk Link students will take one fall and one spring course together as a cohort.
 In the fall, first-year students will take a closed section of American Studies 110: American Identities taught exclusively to them.
 In this class, students explore theories and methods relating to identity from various perspectives, such as race, class, gender, sexuality, age, religion, and region.
-THis course fulfills a KU Core requirement for all undergraduate students.
-In the spring, first-year students will take a course that continues to help them acclimate to campus, while facilitating continued dialogues about identity, equity and social justicewithin the university context.
+This course fulfills a KU Core requirement for all undergraduate students.

 Programs and Experimental Learning